 Separating these circuits has the added benefit of making many of your devices cheaper.
 Without an electrical panel to separate, adjust voltage and current, and protect against high power loads, each individual device would require specialized and bulky equipment to handle those tasks.

 How Breakers Work

 Of course, the main function people recognize about their electrical panel is how a quick trip to replace a breaker or a fuse can turn the lights back on.
 Your breaker circuit is able to do this because of the effects of current and power in a circuit.
 As the power demands on a specific circuit increase, current increases as well.
-This increase in current and power increases the temperature of all parts on the circuit.
-In each circuit breaker there’s a small strip made from two different metals.
-Metal expands as it heats, but it does so at different rates for each metal.
+This increase in current and power increases the temperature of all parts of the circuit.
+In each circuit breaker, there’s a small strip made from two different metals.
+The metal expands as it heats, but it does so at different rates for each metal.
 As heat increases, the strip bends until it forcible pushes the breaker into an open position.

 Each circuit breaker is set to trip when a certain amount of current is being pulled through it.
 For most homes, this value is 15 or 20 Amps.
 If your circuit continues to trip, it’s a good idea to switch a few devices out

 Some breaker issues are obvious.
 If you cannot physically move the breaker arm to trip or turn on the breaker, then it needs to be replaced.
 Melted plastic, a burning smell, or broken casings are all clear signs that something is or has gone wrong and should be dealt with immediately.